Gtomika/lambda-wvw-bot/README.md

 To send messages without an interaction, scheduled lambda functions are used, which trigger **Discord webhooks** to write messages to the specified channels.

+### GW2 API side

+The GW2 API is used to read data about the game and the users who provided API keys to the bot.
+Including but not limited to:

+ - WvW matchup data.
+ - Items in player bank or characters.
+ - Achievement details and progress.

 ## CI/CD and IaC

 A GitHub pipeline is created which runs tests, packages all lambda functions and finally: runs Terraform to